Mario Lopez (jurist)

-Mario Villamor Lopez (born June 4, 1955) is an associate justice of the Supreme Court of the Philippines.
-He was appointed by President Rodrigo Duterte to replace Francis Jardeleza.
+Mario Villamor Lopez (born June 4, 1955) was as an associate justice of the Supreme Court of the Philippines serving from 2019 to 2025.
+He was appointed by President Rodrigo Duterte to replace Francis Jardeleza on December 3, 2019.

 Education

 Lopez earned a law degree from San Beda College.
 He later earned a Master of Laws from the University of Santo Tomas.

 Career

 He served as prosecutor of the Tanodbayan, now known as the office of the Ombudsman in 1985 and became executive judge of Batangas City in 1997 before his appointment to the Court of Appeals.